6 Tips to Locate the Staff Directory for Any Business

 - These departments are accustomed to connecting people with the right internal contacts

-- They’re typically more responsive to media or partnership inquiries
+- They’re typically more responsive to media, partnership, or business development inquiries

 - Check press releases for PR contact information – these often appear in the footer